 Academic Writing and Comics Theory

 In 2017 I completed my Professional Doctorate in Design focused on the subject of digital and non-paper-based comics.
-While I’ve been making digital comics for more than eighteen years and lecturing about making them for nearly as long, it was only during my doctoral study that I really got to grips with trying to theorise my practice.
+While I’ve been making digital comics for more than twenty years and lecturing about making them for nearly as long, it was only during my doctoral study that I really got to grips with trying to theorise my practice.
 This section of E-merl collects my published academic writing on the subject.